This article contains information on how to gather Job experience while schooling.

 Look for recurring volunteer opportunities that follow a consistent schedule, ideally in an area that is relevant to your major.
 Adhering to a regular schedule will demonstrate to future employers that you are dependable, and it gives your supervisors a chance to evaluate you over an extended period of time.
 Independent study, when closely coordinated with faculty research, will also give you a chance to gain experience that is relevant to your field (while concurrently building recommendation-worthy relationships).

+This will give you all the experiences you want to gather while in school especially if you want to venture fully into business after graduation.
 Maybe you aspire to run your own business one day, or maybe you have a commercial business idea that you are concerned about getting off the ground.
 Employers are so concerned about employing candidates with a knack for entrepreneurship, so you see it is well-worth honing your skills whether you intend to set up your own business or not.

 7. Undergraduate Research